 Address: Scanderbeg Square no. 8, Tirana, Albania

-of “ EIDWT 2018 Conference” mustform nothan 28 / 02 / 2018 via in order to receive the discounted rate.
+All participants of “ EIDWT 2018 Conference” must return this form no later than 28 / 02 / 2018 via E-mail to secure proper accommodations in order to receive the discounted rate.
 After that date the Hotel do not guarantee the reservations but will proceed according to the room availability and with the same preferential rates .

 PLEASE COMPLETE IN CAPITAL LETTERS and send it to the e-mail address: reservation@hoteltirana.com.al, at the attention of the Reservation Department.